 Exchange processes with the environment Vegetation interacts in various ways with the environment: Heat and vapour are exchanged between the plants leafs and the atmosphere.
 Transpired water will be -if possible- extracted out of the soils hydraulic model using the plant root distribution.
 A complex raytracing algorithm is used to analyse the plants impact of solar radiation (shadow casting) and on longwave radiation exchange (thermal shielding).

-Vegetation health assessment/ TreePass/ Wind Risk Assessment The impact of vegetation on the microclimate is only one side of the story.
+TreePass: Understanding vegetation health requirements and simulate Wind Risk Assessment The impact of vegetation on the microclimate is only one side of the story.
 To grow and live, plants also need adequate local climate conditions fitting to their individual demand profile.
 Too much or too little sun, to heavy wind loads on the trees or stagnating air: Many aspects of the microclimate can interfere with the plants requirements and hinder a healthy and robust growth.
 Using our TreePass technology, the local growing conditions and the plants profiles can be matched to provide an optimal placement.
 Our wind risk assessment simulates the tree mechanics in order to assess the risk of wind and storm damage depending on the crown structure and the tree location.
-(Consulting only).
+(TreePass Module to-come).

 Built environment & Building system

 Full 3D building geometry & Single walls Complex buildings and other structures can be constructed in full 3D with no limitations in complexity as far as the cubic base structure allows.
 This allows the simulation of semi-open spaces such as the soccer stadium shown in the icon and in this example.
 Moreover, ENVI-met allows the usage of single thin walls that can be applied to any grid which can be used to represent spaces wich are enclosed by walls but do not behave like a building e.g. bus stop shelters, shading structures…